 Are there penalties for non or late payment of contributions?

-No. There a no penalties charged for non or late payments of contributions.
+Yes.
+There are penalties charged for non or late payments of contributions.
 Payments not made by the due date attract a 10% cumulative penalty.

 Do members have to continuously contribute for 12 months to qualify for a benefits?